 Risk of getting lost or destroyed.
 This is the #1 and most compelling reason to digitize your slides.
 According to some estimates, the average American moves 12 times in a lifetime.
 There is always a risk of certain items getting lost during a move and slides stored in small boxes are easily misplaced in the relocation process.
 They can be accidentally thrown out during a round of decluttering for example.
 In addition to this, there are other unforeseen events that may wipe out a set of old slides stored in the attic or basement.
 Faulty electrical wiring may spark a fire in the attic or a toilet may spring a leak and flood the entire basement.
 While you may not want to dwell on such scenarios, you still have to be prepared for them and take steps to ensure your possessions against destruction.
-Digitizing slides is one way to preserve these images even if the physical slides are irreparably damaged.
+Converting slides to digital format is one way to preserve these images even if the physical slides are irreparably damaged.

 - Slides deteriorate.
 A slide is nothing more than a very thin piece of film enclosed in a rigid square of paper or cardboard.
 The film can become a place for mold and mildew to grow in moist conditions.
 In the heat, the glue holding the film in place can melt and ruin the image.

 - The pictures are trapped in an old format.
 Hardly anyone uses a slide projector anymore, and many of those photos don't exist in any other format.
 Getting them converted to digital makes these photos accessible and shareable.

 The ability to retrieve lost stories.
 Those photos capture moments in time.
 However, if you don't know the story behind them, you may not fully appreciate the significance of those moments.
 Your parents or grandparents are likely to know the details behind these photos.
 Converting them to digital gives you the chance to ask for and document the stories for future generations to enjoy.